-You have 4 ways to find out:
+You have 3 ways to find out:

 - 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (www.libertyadvantageplan.com).
-The Drug List on the website is always the most current.

-Chapter 5.
-Using the plan's coverage for your Part D prescription drugs

-- 3. Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - 4.
-Ask your PCP to find out if a particular drug is on the plan's Drug List.
+Visit the plan's website (www.libertymedicareadvantage.com).
+The Drug List on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+(Phone numbers for Member Services are printed on the back cover of this booklet.)